John Branca: Michael Jackson

 In 2019, following the release of Leaving Neverland which focuses on two men, Wade Robson and James Safechuck, who allege they were sexually abused as children by the singer, Branca and the rest of the estate condemned it as a "tabloid character assassination".
 The issues had caused them to file a $100 million lawsuit against HBO, petitioning the court to compel their arbitrate cooperation regarding the film's broadcast.
 As Jackson is dead, HBO cannot be sued for defamation.
 Instead, the estate claimed HBO had violated a 1992 agreement never to disparage Jackson's public image, stipulated in the terms for broadcasting his concert film Live in Bucharest: The Dangerous Tour.
 Eventually, the estate sued HBO for violating a non-disparagement clause in a 1992 contract by agreeing to run the documentary.
 The suit sought to compel HBO to litigate the issue in a public arbitration process and claimed that the estate could be awarded $100 million or more in damages.
 The suit accused HBO of fabricating lies with a financial motive.
 HBO did not stop the airing of the documentary on March 3.
 On September 19, Judge George Wu tentatively denied HBO's motion to dismiss the estate's lawsuit.
 Branca said HBO has been trying to suppress the other side of the story.
 "I've never seen a media organization fight so hard to keep a secret," Branca said.
 On the following day, Judge Wu gave a final ruling to deny HBO's motion to dismiss the case, granting the Jackson estate's motion to compel arbitration.
 On October 21, 2019, HBO filed a Notice of Appeal to the United States Court of Appeals for the Ninth Circuit seeking appellate review of the District Court's order, granting the Jackson estate's Motion to Compel Arbitration.
 The Ninth Circuit eventually affirmed the District Court's order in favor of the Jackson estate.

-Miles Teller will portray Branca in the Michael Jackson biopic Michael (2026).
+At the time of Jackson's death, the artist was reportedly $500 million in debt.
+By 2026, the estate had generated approximately $3 billion in assets.

+CBS' 60 Minutes called it "The most remarkable and financial resurrection in pop culture history."

+Michael Jackson estate co-executor John McClain died in May 2026, thus making Branca the sole executor to Jackson's estate.